What Is Project Success? Definition, Challenges and Practical Tips

 • It helps with the assembly of the team, as there are clear specifications as to what is to be achieved

-In step two, the challenge is to find out which other stakeholders there are.
+In a second step, the challenge is to find out which other stakeholders there are.
 For this purpose, you draw up the so-called stakeholder map.

-The stakeholder map resolves for instance the following questions:
+The stakeholder map resolves questions such as for example:

 • Who are all the people affected by the project?